Lamb Milanese with Lamb’s Quarters and Pickled Ramp Aioli

 Cutlets

-• Season the leg slices with salt and pepper on one side only and reserve.
+• For the cutlets, season with salt and pepper on one side only and reserve.

 • Season the flour with a generous pinch of salt and pepper and mix.